What you need to know about the Sainsbury’s/Nectar Double Up and why it’s just another reason I’m not a fan of Nectar.

 - Taste the Difference: Wine, Champagne, Sparkling, Sherry & Port

-As with last year, the main thing on the 2018 Nectar Double Up list that’s got my interest this year is Taste The Difference wine.
+As with 2017 and 2018, the main thing on the 2019 Nectar Double Up list that got my interest was Taste The Difference wine.
 If you saw my video and blog about how to find good value supermarket wine you’ll know there was a pretty tasty New Zealand Pinot Noir which was part of that range.

+Electrical items could be decent value too.
 Last year I also picked up a reduced to clear NOW TV box and pass.
 It worked out at £10 when using the Double Up voucher, a couple of quid less than buying it elsewhere.
-But a lot of the other tech was available for less in other shops.
-Again, it’s worth looking.
+However, a lot of the other tech was available for less in other shops, even with the double points discount.
+Even so, it’s worth looking.

 But Double Up isn’t my only issue with Nectar when compared to other loyalty schemes.